diaspogift/identity_and_access_FSharp/README.md

 * Assign/Unassign them to/from roles
 * Handle their accesses statuses

-The project is an attempt to translate the original IAM DDD_Sample developed by Von Vernon in his book : Implementing Domain Driven Design.
+This my first attempt to translate the original IAM DDD_Sample developed by Von Vernon in his book : Implementing Domain Driven Design into a serie of functional languages.
+I picked F# because it was the most accessible but I plan to follow up with a Haskell version in the upcomming months.

 ## Getting Started